pooriya-jamie/ProtoPNet/README.md

 ## Acknowledgments

-We acknowledge the developers of ProtoPNet for providing the foundational codebase for this project.
-Additionally, we express our gratitude to the authors of the MedMNIST dataset for curating and releasing a valuable resource for the medical imaging community.
+I acknowledge the developers of ProtoPNet for providing the foundational codebase for this project.
+Additionally, I express our gratitude to the authors of the MedMNIST dataset for curating and releasing a valuable resource for the medical imaging community.

 ## License